 - How to Match the Speaker & Amp?

 - How to Pair Multiple Speakers with a Single Amp?

 Is it OK to Connect a 6 Ohm Speaker with a 4 Ohm Amp?

 It’s completely OK to connect a single 6 ohm speaker with a 4 ohm amp.
 Unless your speaker impedance or ohm rating is much higher than the amp, it’s fine.
 However, if the speaker impedance rating is too high, your speaker may provide compressed sound quality.

-But if you connect multiple 6 ohm speakers to a 4 ohm single channel, the scenario changes.
+But if you connect multiple 6-ohm speakers to a 4-ohm single channel, or if you use a 16-ohm speaker because of the benefits instead, the scenario changes.

 Then, you’ll have to know how you can safely connect multiple speakers with a single channel amp.